 - 1. Under the leadership of Jawaharlal Nehru, the greatest champion of planned economic development for India, the National Planning Committee (NPC) was set up in 1938. - 2.
-Prime minister of India is the Ex-officio chairman of the planning commission. - 3.
+The Prime Minister of India is the Ex-officio chairman of the planning commission. - 3.
 N.R.
 Sarkar was the president of the Federation of Indian Chambers of Commerce and Industry (FICCI) in 1934. - 4.
 The first five-year plan was introduced in 1951 (1951-1956). - 5.
-Second five-year plan focused on the promotion of large-scale industries. - 6.
-Ministry of Agriculture comprises of three departments viz.
+The second five-year plan focused on the promotion of large-scale industries. - The Ministry of Agriculture comprises three departments viz.
 Department of Agriculture and Cooperation, Department of Agricultural Research and Education, and Department of Animal Husbandry and Dairying. - 7.
-The Department of Agricultural Research and Education (DARE) was set up in 1973 under the Ministry of Agriculture. - 8.
-The first Agricultural University was established in 1960 at Pantnagar, Uttar Pradesh. - 9.
+The Department of Agricultural Research and Education (DARE) was set up in 1973 under the Ministry of Agriculture.

+- 8. The first Agricultural University was established in 1960 at Pantnagar, Uttar Pradesh. - 9.
 Horticulture has been defined as the agriculture of plants, mainly for food, materials, comfort, and beauty for decoration. - 10.
 The important spices produced in the country include black pepper, ginger, turmeric, garlic, chilies, coriander, cumin, fennel, fenugreek, celery, clove, cassia, nutmeg, mace, cardamom, saffron, vanilla, and a group of herbal spices. - 11.
-The establishment of the Indian Institute of Horticultural Research at Bangalore and starting of eight All India Coordinated Crop Improvement Projects to cover different horticultural crops was a

-- landmark in the history of horticulture in the fourth Five-year Plan (1969-74). - 12.
+The establishment of the Indian Institute of Horticultural Research at Bangalore and starting of eight All India Coordinated Crop Improvement Projects to cover different horticultural crops was a landmark in the history of horticulture in the fourth Five-year Plan (1969-74). - 12.
 National Horticulture Board was set up by the Government of India in 1984 as an autonomous society under the Societies Registration Act 1860 with its headquarters at Gurgaon, Haryana. - 13.
 The Central Frozen Semen Production and Training Institute is located at Hessarghatta, Karnataka. - 14.
 The Central Sheep and Wool Research Institute (CSWRI) is situated in Avikanagar, Rajasthan.

-- After 1947, India had its own planned economy. - The Planning Commission was set up in 1950. - Prime minister of India was the Ex-officio chairman of the planning commission. - Planning commission was responsible for the five-year plans starting from 1951. - The first and the second five-year plans focused on agriculture including irrigation, power projects, and heavy level industries encouraged by the second five-year plan. - Ministry of Agriculture is mainly responsible for the development of agriculture in India. - The Department of Agricultural Research and Education (DARE) was set up in 1973 under the Ministry of Agriculture and was responsible for coordinating research and educational activities in agriculture, animal husbandry, and fisheries. - Agriculture had attained top priority in postindependent India particularly sugarcane, oilseeds, cotton, edible, and so on. - Horticulture was accorded a high priority in the post-independent India predominantly Coconut, Cashew nut, Spices, fruits, Vegetables, and so on. - The Horticulture Department implements programs for improving the production, productivity, and utilization of horticultural crops and formulates policies aimed for accelerated growth of horticulture. - Animal Husbandry provides self-employment to millions of Indian people. - Animal feed industries, leather industries, and trade of livestock products also gave employment opportunities. - India has large livestock resources comprising of a variety of meat animals such as cattle, buffaloes, sheep, goat, pigs, and poultry.
+- After 1947, India had its own planned economy.
+The Planning Commission was set up in 1950. - The Prime minister of India was the Ex-officio chairman of the planning commission.
+The Planning commission was responsible for the five-year plans starting from 1951.
+There are a total of 12 five year plans so far.
+The system of five year plan no longer exists and had been replaced with the NITI ayog. - The first and the second five-year plans focused on agriculture including irrigation, power projects, and heavy level industries encouraged by the second five-year plan. - The Ministry of Agriculture is mainly responsible for the development of agriculture in India. - The Department of Agricultural Research and Education (DARE) was set up in 1973 under the Ministry of Agriculture and was responsible for coordinating research and educational activities in agriculture, animal husbandry, and fisheries. - Agriculture had attained top priority in post-independent India particularly sugarcane, oilseeds, cotton, edible, and so on.

+- Horticulture was accorded a high priority in the post-independent India predominantly Coconut, Cashew nut, Spices, fruits, Vegetables, and so on. - The horticulture department implements programs for improving the production, productivity, and utilization of horticultural crops and formulates policies aimed for accelerated growth of horticulture. - Animal husbandry provides self-employment to millions of Indian people. - Animal feed industries, leather industries, and trade of livestock products also gave employment opportunities. - India has large livestock resources comprising of a variety of meat animals such as cattle, buffaloes, sheep, goat, pigs, and poultry.